The Market of Souls: Plot

-As described in a film magazine, Helen Armes (Dalton), a nurse, comes to New York City from Albany to visit her married brother.
-She arrives on New Year's Eve and is immediately added to a cabaret party being made up to include her brother's wife and Lyle Bane (McCullough), a wealthy bachelor.
-At the cabaret she meets his brother Temple Bane (Herbert), a woman-hater who begins to believe in her.
+As described in a film magazine, Helen Armes, a nurse, comes to New York City from Albany to visit her married brother.
+She arrives on New Year's Eve and is immediately added to a cabaret party being made up to include her brother's wife and Lyle Bane, a wealthy bachelor.
+At the cabaret she meets his brother Temple Bane, a woman-hater who begins to believe in her.
 When she wearies of the performance, Lyle takes her home, lures her into his apartment, and attempts familiarities.
 She escapes but is judged guilty by her sister-in-law, so she leaves at once and goes to the nurse headquarters.
 Temple arrives and, after being told a lie about Helen's character and the incident, fights with his brother and receives a blow that blinds him.
 Helen is assigned to his case and she nurses him back to his sight.
 Being ignorant of her identity, Temple asks Helen for her hand in marriage.
 When he regains his sight, he then denounces her.
 She is about to leave when Lyle Bane, who has been reported killed in France while in the American Expeditionary Forces, appears in a supernatural form and tells the truth about the incident in the apartment.
 Temple and Helen reconcile, and Lyle disappears, with it concluded that he did not return in the flesh but only as a spirit.